pouyakary/arendelle-book/basics/README.md

 ![](ZigForArendelleMainPage.png)

 Our default color is the full opacity one, to move to the next color we use `n` command.
 And please notice that if you're using the last color (the 4th opacity) by using the `n` command you'll move to the first color (the 1st opacity).
-So let’s have a look at a few examples:
+Let’s have a look at a few examples:

 <hr>